-As the country faces an aging population, the NHS is coming under strain to accommodate for the larger number of frail and older patients.
+As the country faces an ageing population, the NHS is coming under strain to accommodate for the larger number of frail and older patients.
 Such patients need palliative care and rehabilitation before they are able to return to the independence they are accustomed to at home as a result of mobility aids, supportive stair lifts and home care services.

 The Community Hospitals Association echoed these thoughts when talking to the BBC last week and stated that ‘We’ve got a frail, older population with complex care needs and for some patients it’s not appropriate for them to go straight from hospital to home’.
 The new head of the NHS in England Simon Stevens has also been in support of such hospitals as he believes they should be playing a bigger role in providing care, particularly for older patients.

 As Stephens outlines his plans for the NHS and ways of keeping older people in better health, home care is also being assessed where such services can work alongside home adaptations, including non-slip walk in showers and hand rails, to ensure older people maintain independence and good health after a hospital visit.

 Image Credit: DIBP images (flickr.com)